bmolnar91/workbook/module_web_with_python.md

 "Web server" can refer to hardware or software, or both of them working together:

-- On the **hardware** side, a web server is a computer that stores web server software and a website's component files (e.g. HTML documents, images, CSS stylesheets, and JavaScript files).
-It is connected to the Internet and supports physical data interchange with other devices connected to the web.
+- On the **hardware** side, a web server is a computer that **stores web server software** and a **website's component files** (e.g. HTML documents, images, CSS stylesheets, and JavaScript files).
+It is connected to the Internet and supports** physical data interchange** with other devices connected to the web.
 - On the **software** side, a web server includes several parts that control how web users access hosted files, at minimum an HTTP server.

 An **HTTP server** is a piece of software that understands URLs and HTTP.
 It can be accessed through the domain names (like mozilla.org) of websites it stores, and delivers their content to the end-user's device.

 To publish a website, you need either a static or a dynamic web server:

-- A **static web server**, or stack, consists of a computer (hardware) with an HTTP server (software).
+- A _static web server_, or stack, consists of a computer (hardware) with an HTTP server (software).
 We call it "static" because the server sends its hosted files "as-is" to your browser.
 - A **dynamic web server** consists of a static web server plus extra software, most commonly an **application server** and a **database**.
 We call it "dynamic" because the application server updates the hosted files before sending them to your browser via the HTTP server.

 #### Explain the client-server architecture.

 Client/server architecture is a computing model in which the server hosts, delivers and manages most of the resources and services to be consumed by the client.
-This type of architecture has one or more client computers connected to a central server over a network or internet connection.
+This type of architecture has **one or more client computers connected to a central server** over a network or internet connection.
 This system shares computing resources.

 #### What would you use a session for?

-Because HTTP is stateless, in order to associate a request to any other request, you need a way to store user data between HTTP requests.
+Because **HTTP is stateless**, in order to associate a request to any other request, you need a way to store user data between HTTP requests.

-Cookies or URL parameters (like http://example.com/myPage?asd=yes&boo=2) are both suitable ways to transport data between 2 or more request.
-However they are not good in case you don't want that data to be readable/editable on the client side.
+**Cookies** or **URL parameters** (like http://example.com/myPage?asd=yes&boo=2) are both suitable ways to transport data between 2 or more request.
+However they are not good in case you don't want that data to be **readable/editable on the client side**.

-The solution is to store that data server side, give it an "id", and let the client only know (and pass back at every http request) that id.
+The solution is to **store that data server side**, give it an "id", and let the client only know (and pass back at every http request) that id.
 There you go, sessions implemented.
 Or you can use the client as a convenient remote storage, but you would encrypt the data and keep the secret server-side.

 #### What would you use a cookie for?

 Using the **Set-Cookie** header field, an HTTP server can pass **name/value pairs and associated metadata** (called cookies) to a **user agent**.
 When the user agent makes subsequent requests to the server, the user agent uses the metadata and other information to determine whether to return the name/value pairs in the Cookie header.

-An HTTP cookie (web cookie, browser cookie) is a small piece of data that a server sends to the user's web browser.
+An HTTP **cookie** (web cookie, browser cookie) is a **small piece of data** (< 4KB) that a **server sends to the user**'s web browser.
 The browser may store it and send it back with later requests to the same server.
-Typically, it's used to tell if two requests came from the same browser — keeping a user logged-in, for example.
-It **remembers stateful information** for the stateless HTTP protocol.
+Typically, it's used to **tell if two requests came from the same browser** — keeping a user logged-in, for example.
+It **remembers _stateful_ information** for the stateless HTTP protocol.

 Cookies are mainly used for 3 purposes: